Connecting moms and mayors across the country.

 Moms have a special role to play in this process.
 We stand shoulder to shoulder with local leaders, supporting them, urging them to do more, and celebrating the innovations that improve the quality of our air—the quality of our life—for everyone in our communities.

-In order to ensure lasting change, moms also are stepping up to serve on city boards and commissions, and to run for office.
+To ensure lasting change, moms are also serving on city boards and commissions and running for office.

 of Americans live in